Do you need a subwoofer?

 - Mid-budget: Yamaha DXS18 - deeper extension to 32 Hz, Yamaha reliability.

 - Best value: RCF SUB 708-AS II - the sub most working DJs eventually buy.
-Best price-to-performance under $1,500.
+Best price-to-performance in its class.

-- Premium: QSC KW181 or dB Technologies SUB 918 - festival-grade low-end, premium price.
+- Premium: dB Technologies SUB 918 or dB Technologies SUB 918 - festival-grade low-end, premium price.

 If the answer is yes, start with one 18-inch powered sub under your existing tops.
 Add a second only when you outgrow one.
 The most-recommended starter rig is the 12-inch tops + sub setup.